 There are times when you may want to investigate transactions of only one category, such as understanding “Additional Stripe Fees” on an item by item basis.
 For these use cases, you can hover over the category row of interest to find the Download button.

-The Reconciliation tab displays the same type of data you see in the Balance tab but grouped in different ways to help you reconcile with respect to payouts.
+The Payout reconciliation tab displays the same type of data you see in the Balance tab but grouped in different ways to help you reconcile with respect to payouts.

 Payout and ending balance reconciliation

 The Payout Reconciliation and Ending Balance Reconciliation panels look very similar to the Balance panel but differ in which transactions are included.

 - Payout reconciliation includes all transactions that were paid out within the selected date range.

 - Ending balance reconciliation includes all transactions that have not yet been paid out by the selected end date.

 Understanding balance and reconciliation

 The following table shows an account on a two day rolling schedule with five days of activity.
 The account was opened on the 1st of the month and accepted 10 USD in charges from its customers on its first day.
 Those funds became available on the 3rd, and the account received its first payout to its bank account due to the two day payout schedule.

 |Balance change from activity||150 USD|